Integrations

 Auto loader (recommended)

 The Auto loader is the recommended integration for most websites.
-Include the loader.js script (~1.5 KB) and use data-ak-id attributes on your images — the loader handles everything else.
+Include the loader.js script (~1.5 KB) and use data-ak-id attributes on your images or videos — the loader handles everything else.
 It detects each visitor's device pixel ratio, picks the optimal width from 9 predefined breakpoints, adjusts quality for Retina screens, and lazy-loads images as they enter the viewport.
-For single-page apps, call window.AutoKap.refresh() after dynamically adding new images.
-Clips are automatically converted to video elements with autoplay and loop.
+For single-page apps, call window.AutoKap.refresh() after dynamically adding new elements.
+Clips and demo videos are automatically converted to video elements.

 WebP by default